getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations/github.md

 %}

 1. In Sentry, navigate to Organization Settings > **Integrations**.
-2. If you have the legacy GitHub integration installed, you’ll see a button next to Github that says **Upgrade**.
+2. If you have the legacy GitHub integration installed, you’ll see a button next to GitHub that says **Upgrade**.
 If you do not have the legacy GitHub integration installed, you'll see a button that says **Install**.

     [{% asset github-global-install.png %}]({% asset github-global-install.png @path %})